1. Home

 How do you choose what size you need?

-Choosing what size you need isn’t easy, and it’s made harder by the fact that removals companies tend to quote in cubic feet (volume) and storage companies work mainly in square feet (area).
+Choosing what size storage you need isn’t easy, and it’s made harder by the fact that removals companies tend to quote in cubic feet (volume) and storage companies work mainly in square feet (area).

 The first question to ask is how tall your chosen storage company’s units are before trying to compare prices.
 If the ceilings are low, or if they slant to follow the shape of the roof, the volume of the room is severely reduced and so, as you’re paying for the floor area, you may end up getting much less for your money.
-Low-ceilinged rooms might also useless for storing large pieces of furniture.
+Low-ceilinged rooms might also be useless for storing large pieces of furniture.

 The vast majority of storage users will get something between 35 and 150 square feet – anything outside of this range is unusual, so bear that in mind when choosing your size.
 The best way to decide which unit to hire is to use your removal van size.